oracle-samples/idm-samples/idcs-scim-gateway-app/README.md

 | Administrator Password | Type the password you provided as environment variable for your SCIM gateway (value of ADMINPASS variable )              |
 | HTTP Operation Types   | \_\_ACCOUNT\_\_.Update=PUT                                                                                                   |

-**Note**: You need to use Oracle Identity Cloud Service's API to change the Port, SSL Enabled, Content-Type and Response-Type parameter to be able to use this Sample Application integrated with Oracle Identity Cloud Service.
+**Note**: You need to use Oracle Identity Cloud Service's API to change the Port, SSL Enabled, Content-Type and Accept-Type parameter to be able to use this Sample Application integrated with Oracle Identity Cloud Service.

 **Note**: Use the parameter table below to update the fields with the corresponding values using REST API: